ekeeya/mondo/README.md

 gateway.

 I know this sounds technical but think of it as a deployment step that is obviously done by a technical person.
-The only catch is after all this, you will have the means to alter your USSD flows as you like even if you are not technical.
+The only catch is, after all this, you will have the means to alter your USSD flows as you like even if you are not that technical.

 <p align="right">(<a href="#top">back to top</a>)</p>